-As with Section 1.3, 1.4, 1.5, 1.6, 1.7 and 1.8, this should consider the manageability of the release plan and risks to any known or potential victims.
-The conclusion should build on the support and supervision assessed as appropriate, as indicated initially in Section 1.5.
+The recommendation should be clearly stated and reflect the analysis in Sections 1.3, 1.4, 1.5, 1.6, 1.7 and 1.8.
+It should consider the manageability of the prisoner's proposed plans for release and risks to any known or potential victims.

-Any proposed Licence conditions should be detailed in this section and any potential MAPPA involvement including if the individual will be subject to MAPPA on release.
-In addition, if a MAPPA meeting has taken place, then the views of the meeting should be reflected in this section and any recommendations in respect of proposed Licence conditions noted - consent from the MAPPA chair must be sought in order to share this information
+If the recommendation is for release then a comprehensive release plan must be included.
+Any proposed Licence conditions should be detailed in this section and any potential MAPPA involvement if the individual will be subject to MAPPA on release.
+Where applicable, and permission has been granted from the Chair of the MAPPA meeting, the views of the meeting should be reflected in this section.